thealtermaven/BDCFF-sets/README.md

 01 Sept 2021: Alchemyst Dig 03 has been released.

 13 May 2021: Alchemyst Dig 02: Fixed an issue in III/4 that prevented escape from a section due to boulder push luck.
 Offending boulder removed.
 Fixed a missing element in Cave IV, which also solved a blocked-in Rockford in IV/4.

-12 May 2021: Alchemyst Dig 02: Fixed weirdness in VII not having uniform delays.
-Fixed levels 3 and 4 of X having the wrong RNG seed, making the levels unable to be finished.

-21 Apr 2021: Alchemyst Dig 01: Brushed up the accomodating textfile, fixed some weirdness in cave 25 "Falling", it's now not as impossible-feeling as the Impossibilium you are gathering.
-Cleaned up the remarks page, the url to this repo should be visible now